How do I troubleshoot errors I receive when I use ECS Exec on my Fargate tasks?

 - AWS_SECRET_ACCESS_KEY: not defined

-The preceding output indicates that ECS Exec isn't turned on for the task and that the task role doesn't have the required SSM permissions.
+The preceding output shows that ECS Exec is turned off for the task and that the task role doesn't have the required Systems Manager permissions.

-4. Check if you configured IAM user credentials at the container level, such as specifying an access key or secret access key.
-If you configured IAM user credentials at the container level, then this overrides the permissions at the task level and causes an error.
+4. Check if you configured IAM user credentials at the container level, such as an access key or secret access key specification.
+When you configure IAM user credentials at the container level, you override the permissions at the task level and this causes an error.

-Use Amazon ECS Exec to get into the container with the correct shell
+Use ECS Exec to get into the container with the correct shell

-Different base images can have different shells within them, and using incorrect shells results in an error.
-Make sure that you're using your correct shell as per your application image.
+Different base images can have different shells within them.
+If you use incorrect shells, then you might receive errors.
+Make sure that you're using your correct shell according to your application image.

-Generate logs for Amazon ECS Exec to identify issues
+Generate logs for ECS Exec to identify issues

-Generate SSM Agent logs to determine why ECS Exec isn't working within your Fargate task.
+To determine why ECS Exec isn't working within your Fargate task, generate AWS Systems Manager Agent (SSM Agent) logs.
 Run the following command in the environment section of the container definition:

 Console: